gasolin/generator-360-photo/README.md

    create photo.html
 ```

 generator-360-photo also do the image optimize and resizing for you.
-The sample image size is optimized dramatically from 5.62MB(5660x2830) to 481KB(2048x1024).
+The sample image size is optimized dramatically from 5.62MB(5660x2830) to 481KB(2048x1024) when you choose embeded the photo.
+The photo will keep the same size when not embeded.

 ## What does embedded mean?